China CO2 emission targets at risk from U.S. trade war: official

 “External elements, such as the Sino-U.S. trade war, have brought negative impacts and increasing uncertainties to the global economy, which has also made it more difficult for China to tackle climate change,” said Li Gao, head of the climate change office at the Ministry of Ecology and Environment.

-It promised at the end of June it would show the “highest possible ambition” when reviewing its climate policies next year, raising hopes it would include even more stringent targets in its 2021-2025 five-year plan.
+It promised in June to show the “highest possible ambition” when reviewing its climate policies next year, raising hopes it would include more stringent targets in its 2021-2025 five-year plan.

 China’s policies are likely to come under scrutiny at the U.N. summit, especially after a summer of record-breaking temperatures across the globe.

+Li said the environment ministry would focus on climate financing in the future and work with the central bank and China’s top planning body to devise policies to support carbon reduction projects throughout the country, including renewables and electric vehicles.

-But Li told reporters China was still “heavily reliant” on fossil fuels and it was difficult to make adjustments, especially with the economy slowing.
+But he said China still relied on fossil fuels and it was difficult to make adjustments, especially with the economy slowing.

 “With the economy under downward pressure, the country has to take more measures to guarantee employment and the people’s livelihood,” he said.
 “Some of those measures may not fit our effort to tackle climate change.”